 Verilog VHDL

 This course introduces key concepts in the design of computer systems, including processors, memory, assembly-language code and C code.
 This material is typically presented in the second year of a computer engineering/science curriculum.
-Our material supports two different processors: the Intel® Nios® II soft processor, and the ARM* Cortex-A9 processor that is available in some Intel SoC FPGAs.
+Our material supports two different processors: the Altera® Nios® soft processor, and the ARM* Cortex-A9 processor that is available in some Altera SoC FPGAs.

 The Computer Organization laboratory exercises are intended to be used with one of the FPGA boards described under Teaching and Project Boards.
-Each of these boards features an Intel® FPGA or SoC FPGA, a set of input/output devices (switches, LEDs, seven-segment displays, video output, and so on), memory, and other features that are useful for demonstrating the capabilities of processors.
-The main software tool used for assembling/compiling software code to be implemented on an FPGA board is the Monitor Program.
+Each of these boards features an Altera® FPGA or SoC FPGA, a set of input/output devices (switches, LEDs, seven-segment displays, video output, and so on), memory, and other features that are useful for demonstrating the capabilities of processors.
+The main software tool used for assembling/compiling software code to be implemented on an FPGA board is the Gnu Project Debugger (GDB) for Nios V and the Monitor Program for other processors.
 For simulating code, or for working in a remote learning environment, the CPUlator provides a complete development and debugging environment.

 For each of our supported laboratory boards (see Teaching and Project Boards) we have developed an accompanying Computer System.
 Each of these Computer Systems includes one or more processors, memory ports, basic input/output ports (for switches, lights, etc.), and multimedia ports (for video, audio, and the like).
-These Computer Systems can be obtained as part of the Monitor Program software development environment, which can be installed via the Software Tools tab.
+Computer Systems for Nios V can be obtained as part of the setup files for using GDB with Nios V (see Tutorials).
+For ARM and Nios II, the computer systems are provided with the Monitor Program software development environment, which can be installed via the Software Tools tab.
 Our Computer Organization laboratory exercises are designed for use with these Computer Systems, which are described in detail below.

 Computer System Name Documentation